bulwinkel/gradle-git-info/README.md

 Gradle Git Info
 ===============
+**IMPORTANT:** This plugin has been deprecated, in favor of github.com/bulwinkel/gradle-git-version

 Plugin which exposes the commit count and latest tag to your gradle build for use as the build number and version code respectively.